kaaproject/kaa/doc/Glossary/index.md

 ## Client (also, Kaa client)

 A particular application or piece of software which uses the Kaa endpoint SDK and resides on a particular connected device.
 It is the responsibility of the Kaa client to process structured data provided by the Kaa server (configuration, notifications, etc.) and to supply data to the return path interfaces (profiles, logs, etc.).
-Refer to [System-components-overview]({{root_url}}Administration-guide/System-components-overview/) for more information.
+Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.

 ## Client-side endpoint profile

 A user-defined specification of the application data model that Kaa Profiling subsystem uses to allows endpoints change your group dynamic under the application.
 Client-side endpoint profile can changed in client application.
-Refer to [System-components-overview]({{root_url}}Administration-guide/System-components-overview/) for more information.
+Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.

 ## Configuration schema